-I offer relationship counselling for couples, including same sex couples, providing a confidential service in a safe space where you can both share and explore the issues and problems you are experiencing in your relationship.
+I offer relationship counselling for couples providing a confidential service in a safe space where you can both share and explore the issues and problems you are experiencing in your relationship.

 I am a BACP Accredited Counsellor/Psychotherapist and work with couples within the person-centred modality.
-I am working to understand what is going on for each individual as well as the relationship itself and reflecting this back in an empathic, non-judgemental, considerate manner.
+I am working to understand what is going on for each of you as well as the relationship itself and reflecting this back in an empathic, non-judgemental, considerate manner.

 In couples counselling the counsellor does not take sides and strives to ensure equality, fairness and balance in the work that is undertaken and attention that is given.
 They are there to provide the therapeutic space for issues and problems to be raised and worked through as well as offering their experiencing of what is being presented as a reflection.

 One of the key issues that affect couples is communication.
 It has either never been there or has been lost.
 This is the starting point for the therapy – what is actually going on?
 How do each of you feel?
 What are your expectations?
 What would you like to happen?
 How are you hurt?
 And so on.

 Never underestimate the power of true communication – which is not just about hearing what the other person is saying – it’s the other person feeling that they’ve been heard and understood.

 From this comes understanding, insights, clarity, perspective and hopefully empathy and compassion for one another.
 If you are able to put your own stuff, your thoughts, feelings, wants and expectations aside, you will learn what is going on for your partner.
 And in turn, receive this level of attunement and connection yourself.